 2. You can’t compost compostable plastic in your backyard.

 If you thought you could throw away your compostable fork or straw in your personal compost, think again.
 Yes, it might be labelled compostable.
 BUT, it has an invisible word in the label: “industrially compostable”.

 Unless your straw and other compostable plastic is explicitly labelled for home composting, it’s actually only industrially compostable.
 Why?
 Because..

 3. Compostable plastic can only be broken down by microorganisms in a high heat environment (over 50°C).3

 They are designed to be composted in industrial-grade or commercial composting facilities, where high temperatures can be consistently reached to break down the bioplastic.
-Good luck trying to increase the temperature of your backyard compost that high (just think of your electricity bill!)…
+Traditional home compost piles never reach high temperatures consistently.

 And, because it’s been labelled as compostable plastic, it must leave absolutely no toxic residue,4,5 so a centralized composting facility can ensure this requirement.
 Otherwise, if the compostable plastics are not broken down properly by these microorganisms, they can have potential environmental and health consequences.6,7

 It’s easy to confuse the two, but there’s actually a difference.
 The biggest differences?
 Time and toxic residue.

 PLA breaks down into CO2 and water within 3 months—if done so in an industrial composting facility.9 Compostable plastics (under EU standard EN 13432) are only labelled as compostable under specific conditions like temperature, humidity level and time.
 Compostable plastics should never produce any toxic material that affect water, plants, soil or other living beings.